sojinsamuel/Twitter-Comment-Bot/README.md

 ## :heart: Support me by donating

 Hi there!
 If you've found my work helpful or useful in any way, please consider supporting me by donating.
 Your support helps me continue to create and share useful projects with the community.
-Thank you for your generosity and support!
+Thank you for your generosity and support! :handshake:

 <p align="center"><a href="https://paypal.me/sojinsamuel?country.x=IN&locale.x=en_GB"> <img align="center" src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif" alt="sojinsamuel" /></a></p>